xebialabs/blueprints/aws/monolith/README.md

 Amazon Elastic Container Service (ECS) is a container orchestration service for Docker-enabled applications.
 It works with AWS Fargate, a compute engine that allows you to run containers on ECS without having to manage servers or clusters.

-Use this blueprint to deploy a monolithic application on ECS with the Fargate launch type.
-The release template that the blueprint generates will provision a new ECS cluster and deploy a sample application to it.
+Use this blueprint to deploy a sample monolithic application on ECS with the Fargate launch type.
+The release template that the blueprint generates will provision a new ECS cluster and deploy the sample application to it.

 ## Before you get started